f679p714/MassSpecAcademy/README.md

 Reproduce the environment by opening a terminal and typing `conda env create --prefix env -f environment.yml`

 To preview the website, either,
-1. From the index.qmd file (or any other .qmd file), hit the preview button in VSCode, or
+1. Hit the "Preview" button in VSCode from the index.qmd file (or any other .qmd file), or
 2. Run `quarto preview` in the terminal.